security-assignments/security-assignments.github.io/milestone2.md

 obtain from the server.
 These could include user files or web, database, or other server files.

-3. For both 1 and 2 above, suggest ways that vulnerabilities exploited or sensitive information obtained could be protected.
+3. For both 1 and 2 above, articulate the managerial implications for these vulnerabilities and sensitive information and how they could impact the business.

+4. For both 1 and 2 above, argue for methods that could protect the vulnerabilities and sensitive information from exploitation.

 <div class='alert alert-danger'>The scope of your project is restricted to the computer belonging to the
 IP address communicated to you via Slack.</div>